 Complete Rebranding

 If a company needs fundamental changes, it requires a complete rebrand.
-It involves developing a new brand identity with proper logo rebranding, names, messaging, and visuals.
+It involves developing a new brand identity, including a proper logo rebranding, names, messaging, and visuals.
 Complete rebrands are helpful when companies pivot to new markets or after mergers and acquisitions.

 The goal is to signal a bold new direction to potential customers.
-It is more risky compared to partial rebranding and brand refresh.
-But the payoff of increased visibility and revitalized brand image can be massive.
+It is riskier than partial rebranding and a brand refresh.
+However, the payoff of increased visibility and a revitalized brand image can be substantial.
 A complete rebrand requires disassociating from the existing brand to form new brand loyalty.

 Role of Rebranding in Business Growth